 - Project 415980428 “Analysis of maximum a posteriori estimators: Common convergence theories for Bayesian and variational inverse problems”, as PI, funded by the German Research Foundation (DFG), 2020–2021.

-- the MATH+ project TrU-2 “Demand modelling and control for e-commerce using RKHS transfer operator approaches”, as co-PI, funded by Germany's Excellence Strategy, part of the Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689), 2019–2020.
+- Project TrU-2 “Demand modelling and control for e-commerce using RKHS transfer operator approaches”, as co-PI, funded by Germany's Excellence Strategy, part of the Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689), 2019–2020.

-- the US National Science Foundation (NSF) under grant DMS-1127914 to the Statistical and Applied Mathematical Sciences Institute (SAMSI) and SAMSI's 2017–2018 Quasi-Monte Carlo Working Group II “Probabilistic Numerics”, working group co-chair, 2017–2018.
+- The US National Science Foundation (NSF) under grant DMS-1127914 to the Statistical and Applied Mathematical Sciences Institute (SAMSI) and SAMSI's 2017–2018 Quasi-Monte Carlo Working Group II “Probabilistic Numerics”, working group co-chair, 2017–2018.

-- the US Junior Oberwolfach Fellows project (NSF Grant 0540019);
+- The US Junior Oberwolfach Fellows project, funded by NSF Grant 0540019, 2012.

-- the Oberwolfach Leibniz Graduate Students programme;
+- The Oberwolfach Leibniz Graduate Students programme, 2010.